Updated: Aug 20

-Conceptual and architectural system design of the types of data needed in the present and projecting future needs.
+Conceptual and architectural system design of the data types needed in the present and projecting future needs.
 This includes internal and external data and projecting both capacity and growth needs.
-It also includes the requirements or the key recurring questions and insights that a business needs on an on-going basis.
+It also includes the requirements or the key recurring questions and insights that a business needs on an ongoing basis.

 “Data is like garbage.
-You’d better know what you are going to do with it before you collect it.” — Mark Twain
+You’d better know what you will do with it before you collect it.” — Mark Twain.

-This is about identifying the sources of data (e.g. internal system, external systems, data lakes, data warehouses).
-This step includes data quality design and availability fault tolerance ensuring high-quality data input and fail-over mechanisms.
-Ultimately, it is about collecting both human and machine-readable data and stores them for processing.
+This is about identifying the sources of data (e.g., internal systems, external systems, data lakes, data warehouses).
+This step includes data quality design and availability fault tolerance, ensuring high-quality data input and fail-over mechanisms.
+Ultimately, it is about collecting human and machine-readable data and storing them for processing.

 Data Preparation and Cleansing